LGBTQI Oral History Project

-Not only does listening to another’s story build understanding and acceptance, but with this work LGBTQI youth and elders creates opportunities for role modeling and community building.
-This is also an effort to reach out to our disenfranchised youth—whether suffering from discrimination because of sexual orientation, color, low economic status, English language challenges, etc. This program offers innovative opportunities to build a stronger LGBTQI community and create a more inclusive welcoming community-at-large.
+Not only does listening to another’s story build understanding and acceptance, but with this work opportunities were created for LGBTQI youth and elders role modeling and community building.
+This was also an effort to reach out to our disenfranchised youth—whether suffering from discrimination because of sexual orientation, color, low economic status, English language challenges, etc. This program offered innovative opportunities to build a stronger LGBTQI community and create a more inclusive welcoming community-at-large.

-Three day-long workshops planned that include morning lessons and experiential involvement on learning oral history interviewing skills and afternoon sessions in which video recording is made by panels of elders interviewing youth and panels of youth interviewing elders.
+Three, day-long workshops were planned and implemented that included morning lessons and experiential involvement on learning oral history interviewing skills and afternoon sessions in which video recording was made by panels of elders interviewing youth and panels of youth interviewing elders.

 Everyone has a story—through listening to one another, one comes to know, respect, appreciate, and admire the challenges overcome and strengths possessed by each person.

 Poster created to invite LGBTQI community to participate in workshops:

 Excerpts from video interviews of some of the LGBTQI Oral History Project Workshops as well as interviews conducted by students in Listening for a Change’s Neighborhood Listening Project in Sonoma County schools: